 In 1986, Susanne threw her first party at Savage, a club below the Chelsea Hotel, on a lark.
 The weekly parties became the place to see and be seen for a trendsetting group of New Yorkers and ushered in a new era in nightlife, one that mixed uptown and downtown, gay and straight, chic and street.

-In 1989, devastated by the many friends she lost to AIDS, Bartsch created The Love Ball, an event that rallied the fashion community to raise awareness and raise funds that went directly to those affected by AIDS and hands-on organizations.
+In 1989, devastated by the many friends she lost to AIDS, Susanne created The Love Ball, an event that rallied the fashion community to raise awareness and raise funds that went directly to those affected by AIDS and hands-on organizations.
 The Love Ball was followed by Love Ball II: The Crowning Glory, The Hoppening at the Playboy Mansion in LA and Balade de L'Amour at the Folies Bergeres in Paris – ultimately raising over 2.5 million dollars.
+In June 2019, Susanne teamed up with the CFDA to bring back Love Ball III.

-Susanne has become notorious for the beautiful, strange, and outlandishly dressed people who flock to her events, for clients such as Dewar's, Sony & Barneys and at venues like The Soho Grand Hotel, Le Bain & The Top of The Standard.
-"Ms. Bartsch's name," wrote The New York Times, "is the equivalent of a couture label."
-The colorful crowd has followed her for 3 decades and still gather at her current weekly bashes in New York and special events around the world.
+Susanne has become notorious for the beautiful, strange, and outlandishly dressed people who flock to her events.
+She has produced for clients such as Dewar's, Sony, & Barneys and at venues like Ian Schrager Hotels, Edition, Le Bain & The Top of The Standard.
+"Ms. Bartsch's name," wrote The New York Times, "is the night life equivalent of a couture label."